Brought to you by Charles P. Hahn, CFP® in conjunction with Lincoln Financial Advisors*

 It’s important to understand the impact long-term inflation will have on retirement investments.
 Unfortunately, many people fail to include calculations for inflation in their retirement planning preparations.
 Even low levels of inflation can erode the buying power of the dollar.
 For example, 3% inflation over a 24-year period will double your income needs.
 So, you need to create a retirement plan that has the potential to increase your income over time.

 Good medical care is vital in retirement, and figuring the costs now ensures it will be available when needed.
-Those costs could amount to as much as $1,000 monthly.
+The average cost of healthcare in retirement is $4,300 annually, not including long-term care costs.
 A comprehensive study of medical benefits and costs should include consideration of long-term care insurance, supplemental health care insurance and a review of any medical benefits for which you may be eligible.
 For the latter, be sure that you understand coverage and co-payments.

 Retirees need to convert the appropriate assets to income.
 Every conversion choice carries a tax implication.
 Wise choices can minimize taxes thus boosting income.
 It is important to compare your current tax bracket with the one you probably will occupy during retirement.

 All markets, including those for stocks and bonds, rise and fall due to a variety of circumstances.
 An individual’s ability to tolerate these changes will have a huge impact on the composition of his or her retirement portfolio.
 Recognizing the inevitability of market fluctuations (and knowing your tolerance level) allows you to create a strategically balanced portfolio.
 That means you can tolerate the changes as they occur.
 Financial planners know of many strategies that can help meet your needs and ensure a sense of security.